 If your health care provider recommends that a C-section is needed or might be needed, do not hesitate to ask questions.
 Make sure you understand why it is necessary, what are the risks involved and if there is any other option open to you.

-Unplanned/Unscheduled C-sections can also happen as there are cases when the need for a caesarean is not obvious until the mother is in labor.
+Unplanned/Unscheduled C-sections can also happen as there are cases when the need for a cesarean is not obvious until the mother is in labor.
 Here are some of the common reasons:

 - Your labor is not progressing.
 One of the most common reasons why doctors decide on surgery is stalled labor.
 It occurs when your cervix is not dilating enough despite strong contractions over several hours, or your baby’s head is too large to fit through your cervix.